Rachael Botting 2024

 Adjunct Faculty and Program Assistant

-I grew up in northeastern New York state and spent two summers at HoneyRock while a student at Wheaton.
+I grew up in northeastern New York state and spent two summers at HoneyRock as a Wheaton student.
 I graduated from Wheaton College in 2014 with a degree in Biology and then received my MA in Christian Formation and Ministry/Outdoor Adventure Leadership in 2015.
-I am married to Tim, who is from Grand Rapids, Michigan, and we have two young boys.
+In 2024, I completed a PhD in Educational Studies from Biola University’s Talbot School of Theology, where I focused my dissertation studies on the unique contributions of Christian summer camps to faith formation.

 Biola University - Talbot School of Theology